-iled by the e Registrant ⊠ Filed by a Party other than the Registrant \Box Chec k the a appropriate box: Preli minary Proxy Statement Conf fidential, For Use of the Co ommission Only (as permitted by Rule 14a-6(e)(2)) < < Defi nitive Proxy Statement Defi nitive Additional Materials ] Solic citing Material Pursuant to § 240.14a-12 Grand Canyon Education, Inc. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) aym nent of Filing Fee (Check the appro opriate box): ₹ No f ee required.
-Fee o computed on table below pe r Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of secur rities to which transaction applies: (2) Aggregate number of secu rities to which transaction applies: (3) Per unit price or other und calculated and state how it erlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is was determined): (4) Proposed maximum aggre gate value of transaction: (5) Total fee paid: ] Fee I paid previously with prelimi nary material. is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount previously paid: (2) Form, Schedule or Registr ation Statement No.: (3) Filing Party: (4) Date Filed:
+Filed by a Party other than the Registrant $\ \square$

+Preli minary Proxy Statement Conf idential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defir nitive Proxy Statement Defir nitive Additional Materials Solic iting Material Pursuant to § 240.14a-12 Grand Canyon Education, Inc. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payr nent of Filing Fee (Check the appropriate box): X No fe ee required.
+Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee I paid previously with preliminary material. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (-) 5 ,